MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 <!-- GETTING STARTED -->
 ## LoRA

-we've connected the Lora module to the TTN server "The Things Network" with the library <a href="https://github.com/jpmeijers/RN2483-Arduino-Library.git"> RN2483@jpmeijers </a>
+We used the <a href="https://github.com/jpmeijers/RN2483-Arduino-Library.git"> RN2483@jpmeijers </a> library to connect the Lora module to the TTN server "The Things Network".

 We've connected the 3 pins of the LoRA module to the ESP32
 <br/>